prebid/Prebid.js/publisher-api.md

 You've probably already configured your custom ad server to wait for a certain amount of time before sending out the impressions.
 That amount of time is given to your pre-bid bidders to respond.

-Note that `pbjs.getAdserverTargetingParamsForPlacement(code)` will only return targeting parameters after a few hundred milliseconds (the time it takes AppNexus to respond with bids).
-Make sure to wrap the call to set up targeting parameters with the `pbjs.libLoaded` condition, in case the Prebid.js library hasn't been loaded yet.
+Note that `pbjs.getAdserverTargetingParams(code)` will only return targeting parameters after a few hundred milliseconds (the time it takes bidders to respond with bids).

 {% highlight js %}